senavarro/movie_searcher/README.md

 Bugs fixed.
 Now if the search can't find a result doesn't return an error because of the value of not found being 'undefined'.
 Now it returns a message because we get the result in search and make it an array by default, and totalResults a '0'.

+Commit 5:

+Created routes and added a Homepage.